pmndrs/leva/docs/advanced/controlled-inputs.md

 ## onChange

 `onChange` callback in the schema is called for all changes to the value.
-Values with `onChange` will no longer cause React to rerender (unless passing an additional `transient` flag set to `true`, see below), so you can use it to efficiently update frequently changing values.
+Values with `onChange` will no longer cause React to rerender (unless passing an additional `transient` flag set to `false`, see below), so you can use it to efficiently update frequently changing values.

 ```jsx
 const divRef = React.useRef(null)